ndif-team/nnsight/docs/source/about.rst

     models, but they do not let you see model internals.

     The nnsight library is different: it gives you full access to all the neural network internals.
-    When used together with a remote service like the National Deep Inference Facility (NDIF), it lets you run expriments on huge open models easily, with full transparent access.
+    When used together with a remote service like the `National Deep Inference Facility <https://ndif.us/>`_ (NDIF), it lets you run experiments on huge open models easily, with full transparent access.
     The nnsight library is also terrific for studying smaller local models.

 .. figure:: _static/images/remote_execution.png